kayway/kayway.github.io/_posts/2025-02-28-Combat Prototype.md

 - Created enemy AI with patrol, detect, chase, and attack behaviours.
 - Added a health and damage system for both player and enemies.

-# Additional Features
+# Additional Notes
-Later in the project, I added:
+The client had changed his mind on some features so later in the project I had to modify/add the following features:
 - A point-and-click movement system with a UI trail indicating traversable paths.
 - Attack/Use Item UI during path selection.
 - Enemy AI updates enabling enemies to spot and attack the player during traversal.